nmartin84/logseq-chocolate/README.md

 ### How do I install the theme?
 - Theme is available (pending PR) on the Logseq Market place!
   - Open Logseq, click on the 3 dots (...) top right corner, choose plugins, marketplace, themes.
-  - Click install on the Logseq Chocolate theme.
+  - Click install on Logseq Chocolate theme.
   - Cheers.